cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       transactions with a field specifying token forging details.
 These transactions also carry the forging policies to be checked during validation.

     fungible token/asset
       an asset that is interchangeable and indistinguishable with some other asset(s).
-The same denomination bills and coins are fungible assets, for example, like equal quantities of ada to lovelaces.
+Same denomination bills and coins are fungible assets, for example, like equal quantities of ada to lovelaces.

     Goguen
       third phase of Cardano development in which smart contracts will be delivered.